#TravelSafely to East Clare

 Dining & Restaurants

-Many restaurants and cafés are also operating a takeaway service to complement their outdoor dining service.
+Many restaurants and cafés are also operating a takeaway service to complement their dining service.
 Social distancing is enforced when collecting or placing your order, and masks must be worn.

 Drinking & Pubs